emin-arslan/react-hooks-redux-workbench/README.md

 # What does it do

-Add list and category , u can select item from list \
+Add list and category , u can select item from list group by category\
 ![image](https://user-images.githubusercontent.com/126695865/228505408-9cfa3c92-5e86-458d-add6-677a66213d3b.png)

 Also you can add to cart items.
 If you want you can remove items from cart.